diveshuttam/MessMenuBot/README.md

   /yesterday      (yesterday's complete menu)

 Menu is rendered from date-wise json files in menu folder.All three required menu files(today's,yesterday's,tomorrows's) are loaded into memory once a day so not much need of a DBMS.

+### extracting menu from xlsx to json:
+  1)  copy the xlsx menu file to the extractmenu folder.
+  2)  update arg.json with the row number of start and end of each meal.(base 1 row no i.e the row no displayed in the excel sheet)
+  3)  run menuextract.py (this creates the json files in folder ../menu and also prints the arguments to the screen for reference)
+  Note: only one file extracted at a time